debp2019/eazy-ad-unblocker/eazy-ad-unblocker/readme.txt

 7. The plugin checks whether ad blockers are on or not, not if the page has ads.
 8. The popup's title, text and opacity are editable.
 You can also add media such as images, videos and audio clips to the body text.
 Audio and video are HTML5 based.
+9. The admin can configure, from the backend, whether to show a close button in the popup or not.
+10. The popup dialog is responsive.
+11. The popup can be disabled on individual pages and posts.
+12. The popup width can be set for larger devices like ipads and desktop screens from the admin section.
+13. The popup style theme can be changed.
+14. CSS classes and id attributes are random for defence against ad blockers.
+15. Deleting the plugin deletes its data as well.

+== Changelog ==

+= 1.1.9 2021/07/26 =
+* Bug fix for PHP 8 warnings.

+= 1.1.8 2021/07/25 =
+* Plugin folder can be hidden from adblockers using non-English characters in new folder name.

+== Upgrade Notice ==

+= 1.1.9 =
+Upgrade for bug fix for PHP 8 warnings.

+= 1.1.8 =
+Upgrade for hiding plugin folder using non-English characters in new folder name.

+= 1.1.7 =
+Upgrade for fix of two issues  - session and REST API, in Wordpress Admin Site Health section.
+(WordPress 5.2 and above)

+= 1.1.6 =
+Upgrade for popup defence against ad blockers like Ad Guard through randomization of css class names and id attributes.
+Please 'Restore' your plugin folder before upgrading.
+'Hide' plugin again after upgrading is over.

+= 1.1.5 =
+Upgrade for popup defence against blanket blocking of plugin files by some ad blockers like Ad Guard.

+= 1.1.4 =
+Upgrade for popup enable/disable bug fixes in post archive pages.
+Introducing popup theming.

+= 1.1.3 =
+Upgrade for bug fixes.

+= 1.1.2 =
+Upgrade for setting popup width for large devices like iPads, laptops and desktops.

+= 1.1.1 =
+Upgrade for refresh button fix.

+= 1.1.0 =
+Upgrade to enjoy NEW feature to disable popup on individual pages and posts.

+= 1.0.9 =
+Upgrade to enjoy NEW responsive popup.

+= 1.0.8 =
+Upgrade to enjoy NEW refresh button in popup and some bug fixes.

+= 1.0.7 =
+Upgrade to enjoy third-party shortcodes in the text editor field.

+= 1.0.6 =
+Code cleanup

+= 1.0.5 =
+This is a maintenance upgrade to improve the functionality of the previous versions.

+= 1.0.4 =
+Upgrade to this version to enjoy admin control over the popup close button.